aliwojo/aliwojo/README.md

 ### Hello there!
-## I'm Ali, a non-binary nerd and cat-loving software developer.
+## I'm Ali, a non-binary nerd and cat-loving JavaScript developer.

-#Here's some info about me!
+Here's some info about me!

 - Pronouns: they/them
 - Cats: Kell and Cyrill